davidvanstory/SnapClone/tasks/prd-veo-creative-image-messenger.md

 ## User Stories

 ### Authentication & Onboarding
-- **US-1**: As a new user, I want to register with email and password so I can create my account and start using the app
+- **US-1**: As a new user, I want to register with email and password so I can create my account and start using.
+If email is to hard to set up suggest other options.
 - **US-2**: As a returning user, I want to login with my credentials so I can access my groups and message history
 - **US-3**: As a user, I want a simple onboarding flow so I understand how to create AI images from text prompts